Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds

-The left-hand side comes from the stability of $F$ in a hyperbolic $3$-manifold, while the right-hand side merely comes from the Gauss equation for a minimal surface.
-The regularity and properties enjoyed by a stable minimal (or least area) surface are in tune with Mostow rigidity for hyperbolic manifolds, in that its area can be determined by its topology.
-The existence of least area surface representatives in the homotopy class of $[S] \in H_2(M)$ for $M$ compact is well-understood and can be approached by different methods, from the geometric measure theory by Federer \cite{gmtMR0257325} as early as 1969, the relatively geometric arguments of Freedman, Hass and Scott \cite{freedman1983least} and the analytic arguments in \cite{minImmerUhlenSack}.
-The existence of least area incompressible closed surfaces in the cusped setting requires techniques not from usual minimizing techniques from the compact cases in \cite{syExistIncomMinTopo, minImmerUhlenSack}, and was recently settled by Huang and Wang \cite{hwClosedMinCusped} and by Collin, Hauswirth, Mazet and Rosenberg \cite{chmrMinNoncompactExist}, \cite{errata-chrSurBundle}.
-While $M$ is topologically compact with boundary, it is geometrically non-compact and the surfaces can enter the cusps arbitrarily deep.
-Cusps share some similarity with short tubes as they can be foliated by Euclidean tori.
-This foliation is useful in some area estimates for cut and paste arguments.
-One obstruction for a least area closed surface to enter arbitrarily deep inside the cusp is provided by the following argument.
+this was originally observed in an unpublished work of Uhlenbeck \cite{ukleastAreahyp}.
+The left-hand inequality in \eqref{surface/area/genus} comes from the stability of $F$ in a hyperbolic $3$-manifold, while the right-hand inequality follows directly from the Gauss equation for a minimal surface in a space form.
+The existence of least area surface representatives in the homology class of $[S] \in H_2(M)$ for $M$ compact is well-understood (see Federer \cite{gmtMR0257325}).
+Freedman, Hass, and Scott \cite{freedman1983least} show that in a compact $3$-manifold, a least area surface in the homotopy class of an embedded surface is embedded.
+The existence of least area incompressible closed surfaces in the cusped setting requires techniques other than the usual minimizing techniques in compact settings in \cite{syExistIncomMinTopo, minImmerUhlenSack}, and was recently settled by Huang and Wang \cite{hwClosedMinCusped} and by Collin, Hauswirth, Mazet, and Rosenberg \cite{chmrMinNoncompactExist, errata-chrSurBundle}.
+A cusped $M$ is geometrically noncompact and the surfaces can enter the cusps arbitrarily deeply.
+A cusp bears some similarity with a short tube in that they are both foliated by intrinsic Euclidean tori.
+This foliation is useful in some area estimates used in cut-and-paste arguments, which provide obstructions for the least area closed surface to enter arbitrarily deeply inside the cusp.